-WWE News: Two ‘Monday Night Raw’ Superstars Announce Their Real-life Engagement
+WWE News: Two 'Monday Night Raw' Superstars Announce Their Real-Life Engagement

 Former Impact Wrestling star Taya Valkyrie made an appearance and sent her best regards, suggesting that inter-promotional rivalries mean nothing when it comes to love.

-“Congratulations, Mia!
-That’s fantastic!!
+"Congrats you guys," she tweeted, followed by a slew of emoji."Congratulations, Mia!
+That's fantastic!!
 And congratulations to you as well, Keith.
-You have found something special in your lives, and it is great to see you taking the next step,” tweeted second social media user.
+You have found something special in your lives, and it is great to see you taking the next step," tweeted second social media user.

 Another Twitter follower was over the moon for the couple, stating that it couldn't have happened to a better pair.